actions/labeler/README.md

 | `pr-number`          | The number(s) of pull request to update, rather than detecting from the workflow context                                                                                 | N/A                   |

 ##### Using `configuration-path` input together with the `@actions/checkout` action
-You might want to use our action called [@actions/checkout](https://github.com/actions/checkout) to upload label configuration file onto the runner from the current or any other repositories.
+You might want to use action called [@actions/checkout](https://github.com/actions/checkout) to upload label configuration file onto the runner from the current or any other repositories.
 See usage example below:

 ```yml
     steps: